samelstob/notes/management-notes/database/oracle-parallel-execution.md

 ## Multiple DFO trees

-  - Multiple DFO trees are not displayed correctly in SQL Monitoring - different trees can have different degrees of parallelism
+* Different trees can have different degrees of parallelism

-- Under the Parallel tab you will see Parall Group which shows the degree of each set

-- You can look careful at the Plan Statistics e.g. PX BROADCAST executions to see the degree of each tree

   - Another consequence is that you get multiple child cursors

+* Multiple DFO trees are not displayed correctly in SQL Monitoring.
+What initially looks like skew could be multiple DFO trees with different degrees.

+* To confirm multiple DFO trees: Under the Parallel tab you will see Parallel Group which shows the degree of each set

+* You can also look carefully at the Plan Statistics e.g. PX BROADCAST executions to see the degree of each tree

-- Check that you really do have skew and the Activity chart is not skewed due to multiple DFO trees with different parallel degrees
+* Check that you really do have skew and the Activity chart is not skewed due to multiple DFO trees with different parallel degrees

+## XPLAN_ASH

+* PX Skew by plan line
+* If SQL Monitoring information has not been aged out - look at Parallel Distribution ASH column